Reclaiming a lost wetland

-The Nature Conservancy of Canada (NCC) has broken ground on an ambitious project to restore close to six acres (close to 2.5 hectares) of wetlands in the Cowichan Estuary on Vancouver Island.
+The Nature Conservancy of Canada (NCC) has broken ground on an ambitious project to restore close to 2.5 hectares (6 acres) of wetlands in the Cowichan Estuary on Vancouver Island.

 The wetlands are in the low-lying section of NCC’s Chase Woods Nature Preserve.
 Before being drained and converted to agricultural use, these marsh wetlands connected to the Cowichan Estuary.
 They provided important habitat for rearing salmon and for waterfowl in the winter.

 With approximately 60 per cent of shoreline marsh habitats in the Salish Sea having been lost, opportunities to restore these ecosystems are rare and important.
 The drained marshes on the Chase Woods Nature Preserve provide an exciting opportunity for coastal wetland habitat restoration.